 This personality trait ‘Brandality’ is self-explanatory.
 People simply need to believe in your brand.

 They don’t need to necessarily believe in your product or your service.
 But if your brand is strong, they might take a risk and buy your product or service anyway.

-Apple has been able to not necessarily prove that their products are ‘out of this world.’
+Apple has been able to not necessarily prove that its products are ‘out of this world.’
 Instead, they have been able to consistently show that if you use Apple products, you will be part of the ‘Apple Family’.

-This family consists of the cool, the intelligent, creative and savvy, as well as the famous (as utilized in almost every movie scene where an actor is sitting in front of a computer or laptop, with the famous Apple logo glowing on the lid), or even the ingenuity of world renowned DJs where their Apples glow in the darkness of nightlife.
+This family consists of the cool, the intelligent, creative and savvy, as well as the famous (as utilized in almost every movie scene where an actor is sitting in front of a computer or laptop, with the famous Apple logo glowing on the lid), or even the ingenuity of world-renowned DJs where their Apples glow in the darkness of nightlife.

 So why is the Apple brand so believable?
 Because people you look up to, people you know, people you trust, are using one right now, or have suggested, that if you want to be like them, you should have an Apple too.
-We humans are a herding species.
+We, humans, are a herding species.

 This trait is a little more tricky.
 When someone says ‘defend’, you imagine a more engaging activity, like that of a public defender, protecting the credibility of their client.
 Or a boxer, blocking the blows of his opponent.